Short vs. Long Curtains—Which One Instantly Makes Your Room Look Bigger?

 7. Best Curtains for Different Window Sizes

-When I was redesigning my kitchens, I found that sill-length curtain styles worked best for those smaller window sizes, especially in cozy corners.
-The standard lengths, like 24 or 36 inches, offer a tailored look without overwhelming the space.
-I’ve also used cafe-length and apron-length options, particularly where light and privacy balance matters.
-If your windows are narrow or below high ceilings, you’ll want to measure accurately and pick mounting that creates the illusion of taller frames.
+When I was redesigning my kitchens, I found that curtains for small windows—especially sill-length styles—worked best for those compact spaces and cozy corners.
+The standard curtain sizes, like 24 inches or 36 inches, give a neat, tailored look without overwhelming the window.
+I’ve also used café curtains and apron-length curtains, particularly where the balance between light and privacy matters.
+If your windows are narrow or placed below high ceilings, measure carefully and mount them higher to create the illusion of taller frames.

 8. Styling and Layering Ideas